 Number of attempts to establish connection to the remote host for testing connection and getting a current repository state before admitting a failure

 When checkout on agent: whether TeamCity should use native SSH implementation.

-Teamcity run as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
-To make this work, run TeamCity using teamcity-server.bat.
+TeamCity running as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
+To make this work, run TeamCity using

-OutOfMemoryError, but can be time-consuming (see the related thread at jgit-dev for details and the TW-14947 issue related to the problem).
-If you meet conditions similar to those described in the issue, try to increase
+OutOfMemoryError, but might get time-consuming (see the TW-14947 issue related to the problem).
+If you notice a similar behavior, try to increase

 teamcity.git.stream.file.threshold.mb.
 Additionally, it is recommended to increase the overall amount of memory dedicated for TeamCity to prevent